 My Grandma was from the region surrounding Chernobyl, Ukraine.
-Her family lived simple and off the farming land.
+Her family lived simply and cultivated the farming land.
 Simple soups and hard work were a daily way of living.
 She baked fresh bread from grains that she ground and made wonderful simple soups like this potato soup.
-I give you a recipe that my Mother colled from her mother.
+I give you a recipe that my Mother collected from her mother.
 Enjoy….it is very good.

 5 large potatoes